 On this one day, guests of the expo (myself included) will be present for a richer gathering of Harry Potter talent, both cast and crew, than any that has existed since the days of filming.
 And this day, unlike those days on set, is public.
 The actual expo space on this day will feature industry members both film and otherwise, whose talents actually made the adaptations possible and who continue to serve the Potter community worldwide.
 Furthermore, J.K.
 Rowling’s own charity, Lumos, is the sole charitable beneficiary of Expo Patronum.
 SO MANY people have said YES to Expo Patronum, and I am very proud to say that I am one of them.
 So.
 Have you?

-Everything you need to know about Expo Patronum is clearly detailed on their website.
-They have three tiers of registration, all extremely affordable.
-The creative talent who have all agreed to be here, the MuggleNet team who developed the event, all believe in the same thing that I do: Harry Potter (as world-changing and life-changing for everyone who encounters it as it is) forever.
+Everything you need to know about Expo Patronum is clearly detailed on its website.
+There are three tiers of registration, all extremely affordable.
+The creative talent who have all agreed to be here and the MuggleNet team who developed the event both believe in the same thing that I do: Harry Potter (as world-changing and life-changing for everyone who encounters it as it is) forever.